vacp2p/rfc/specs/waku/waku-v2.md

 However, later versions will add likely add this capability.

 `TopicDescriptor` as defined in the PubSub interface spec is not currently used.

+### RPC

+These are messages sent to directly connected peers.
+These SHOULD NOT be gossiped.
+See section below on how the fields work.

 ### Message